Particle production by a relativistic semitransparent mirror of finite size and thickness

-(Analog) Hawking radiation is a late-time phenomenon since it comes from the vacuum fluctuations close to the horizon, which emerges at late-time.
-In addition, since the mirror is asymptotically null at late-time, only incident modes with almost-vanishing transverse momenta on the mirror's right-hand side can catch up the receding mirror to get reflected to experience significant Doppler redshift in frequency.
-All these suggest that the analog Hawking radiation is related to $\mathbf{k}$ and $\mathbf{p}$ in the following regime: $\omega_{p}\sim p_3$ and $\omega_{p}\gg\omega_{k}$.
+(Analog) Hawking radiation is a late time phenomenon since it originates from vacuum fluctuations near the horizon, which emerges at late time.
+In addition, since the mirror is asymptotically null at late time, only incident modes with almost-vanishing transverse momenta on the mirror's right-hand side can catch up the receding mirror to get reflected to experience significant Doppler redshift in frequency.
+These suggest that the analog Hawking radiation is related to $\mathbf{k}$ and $\mathbf{p}$ in the following regime: $\omega_{p}\sim p_3$ and $\omega_{p}\gg\omega_{k}$.
 On one hand, in the semiclassical black hole picture, one requires the mass of the black hole $M$ to be larger than the energy of the particle's.
 This leads to $\omega_{k}\gg\kappa$ since $\kappa\sim1/M$.
 On the other hand, quantum fluctuations with $\omega_k\lesssim\kappa$ can also give rise to the Hawking radiation according to the generalized uncertainty principle (GUP) \cite{Adler2001}.
 Motivated by the above mentioned, we study the beta coefficient in the limits of $\omega_{p}\sim p_3,\;\omega_{p}\gg\omega_{k},\;\omega_{p}\gg\kappa$ and obtain the modulus squared of Eq.~\eqref{beta trajectory 1 exact} as

 where we have identified the effective temperature by $T_{\text{eff}}(\theta_k)=\kappa/[(1+\cos\theta_k)\pi]$.
 In the direction normal to the mirror's surface, i.e., $\theta_k=0$, the emitted particles mimic the Hawking radiation with the conventional Hawking temperature $T_{\text{eff}}(0)=T_H=\kappa/2\pi$.